 Leases, as a lessee, are included as intangible right-to-use assets and lease obligations on the Statement of Net Position.
+Subscription-based information technology arrangements (SBITAs) result in an intangible right-to-use subscription asset and a subscription liability on the Statement of Net Position.

-An intangible right-to-use asset represents the School System's right to use an underlying asset for the lease term.
-Lease obligations represent the School System's liability to make lease payments arising from the lease agreement.
-Intangible right-to-use assets and lease obligations are recognized based on the present value of lease payments over the lease term, where the initial term exceeds twelve months.
-Residual value guarantees and the value of an option to extend or terminate a lease are reflected to the extent it is reasonably certain to be paid or exercised.
-Variable payments based on future performance or usage are not included in the measurement of the lease liability.
-Intangible right-to-use assets are amortized using a straight-line basis over the shorter of the lease term or useful life of the underlying asset.
-The School System capitalizes intangible right-to-use assets with a present value of \$5,000 or greater.
+An intangible right-to-use asset represents the School System's right to use an underlying asset for the lease or subscription term.
+Lease and subscription obligations represent the School System's liability to make lease and subscription payments arising from the lease or subscription agreement.
+Intangible right-to-use assets, and lease obligations and subscription liabilities are recognized based on the present value of lease or subscription payments over the agreement term, where the initial term exceeds twelve months.
+Residual value guarantees and the value of an option to extend or terminate a lease or subscription are reflected to the extent it is reasonably certain to be paid or exercised.
+Variable payments based on future performance or usage are not included in the measurement of the lease or subscription liability.
+Intangible right-to-use assets are amortized using a straight-line basis over the shorter of the lease or subscription term or useful life of the underlying asset.
+Prepayments made before the commencement of the lease or subscription are reported as intangible right-to-use assets-in-progress.
+The School System capitalizes intangible right-to-use lease assets with a present value of \$5,000 or greater and intangible right-to-use subscription assets with a present value of \$10,000 or greater.